-The 11 parishes covered by the proposed rule were redesignated to attainment for the 1-hour ozone NAAQS and subsequently designated as attainment for the 1997 ozone NAAQS.
+The 11 parishes covered by the final rule were redesignated to attainment for the 1-hour ozone NAAQS and subsequently designated as attainment for the 1997 ozone NAAQS.
 The State was required to submit maintenance plans that applied to the period 2004 through 2014 for these parishes for the 1997 ozone NAAQS.
 The State submitted these plans, which were approved by EPA.
 The parishes were designated attainment for the 2008 ozone NAAQS and were not required to submit maintenance plans for the 2008 ozone NAAQS.
 Therefore, the last maintenance plans that these parishes were subject to were in place through 2014, after which they were no longer subject to a maintenance planning requirement for the ozone NAAQS.
 The State has not recommended any of the 11 parishes for nonattainment designation for the 2015 ozone NAAQS.

-EPA has determined that because the parishes in question have met all applicable maintenance planning requirements under the Act, the proposed RVP change does not trigger a requirement for the State to provide a noninterference demonstration under CAA section 110(1), as would otherwise be required if the named parishes were still covered by a CAA section 175A or CAA section 110(a) maintenance planning requirement or were currently designated as nonattainment for any ozone NAAQS.
+EPA has determined that because the parishes in question have met all applicable maintenance planning requirements under the Act, the RVP change does not trigger a requirement for the State to provide a non-interference demonstration under CAA section 110(1).
 Continued fleet turnover to newer vehicles and emission reductions from numerous national regulations are expected to continue to reduce emissions of VOCs and nitrogen oxides in the future.